The Groove Line

-"The Groove Line" is a 1978 single by the Dayton, Ohio/European funk-disco group Heatwave.
+"The Groove Line" is a 1977 single by the Dayton, Ohio/European funk-disco group Heatwave.
 It was written by Rod Temperton.
 It was included on Heatwave's second album, Central Heating.

 History

 The song charted at number 12 in the UK Singles Chart and number 7 in the Billboard Hot 100.
-It also appeared on U.S. Billboard R&B at number 3.
+It also appeared on US Billboard R&B at number 3.
 The single was certified Platinum by the RIAA in 2001.
 It is ranked as the 49th biggest US hit of 1978.

-The song was used in the final episode of the show Freaks and Geeks as well as in the 2013 movie Anchorman 2: The Legend Continues.

-The song was also used during a club scene in the 1992 film South Central.